-1 Executive Summary

-1.1 Identified need

-1.2 Options considered and preferred option 5

-1.3 Consultation

-2 Back kground 6

-2.1 Existing network 6

-2.2 Customer Composition 7

-2.3 Zone Substation Equipment 8

-2.3.1 Primary Equipment 8

-2.3.2 Secondary Equipment 8

-2.4 Asset Condition 9

-2.5 Capacity 9

-2.5.1 Zone Substation Supply Capacity 9

-2.5.2 Load Duration Curves .10

-2.5.3 Feeder Circuit Supply Capacity .11

-2.5.4 Load Transfer Capability .11

-3 Iden tified need .12

-4 Scre ening for non-network options .13

-5 Opti ons considered .14

-5.1 Option 1: Business as Usual .14

-5.2 Option 2: Retire one transformer .14

-5.3 Option 3: Retire one transformer and reduce residual risk through network support .14

-5.4 Option 4: Network support to defer retirement and replacement .15

-5.5 Option 5: Replace 22kV switchgear .15

-5.6 Option 6: Replace one transformer and 22kV switchgear .15

-5.7 Option 7: Replace two transformers and 22kV switchgear .15

-6 Ecor nomic assessment of the credible options .16

-6.1 Market benefits and assessment approach .16

-6.2 Methodology .16

-6.3 Key variables and assumptions .18

-6.4 Net present value analysis .19

-6.4.1 Net present value analysis .20

-6.4.2 Sensitivity testing and scenario analysis .20

-6.5 Preferred option .22

-6.6 Capital and operating costs of the preferred option .23

-7 Satis sfaction of the RIT-D .24

-Арре endix A Preferred Option Details .26

-Scop be of work .26

-1 Executive Summary

-AusNet Services is a regulated Victorian Distribution Network Service Provider (DNSP) that supplies electrical distribution services to more than 780,785customers.
+1. Exe cutive summary 3

+1.1.
+Identified Need 3

+1.2.
+Options considered and preferred option 4

+1.3.
+Contact details 4

+2. Bac kground 5

+2.1.
+Location and conditions 5

+2.2.
+Customer Composition 5

+2.3.
+Zone Substation equipment 7

+3. lder ntified need 8

+4. Assu umptions underpinning the identified need 9

+4.1.
+Regulatory obligations 9

+4.2.
+Asset condition 10

+4.3.
+Zone Substation Supply Capacity 11

+4.4.
+Load Duration Curves 11

+4.5.
+Feeder Circuit Supply Capacity 12

+4.6.
+Load Transfer Capability 13

+5. Pote ential Credible Options 14

+5.1.
+Option 1: Do Nothing or BAU 14

+5.2.
+Option 2: Retire one transformer 14

+5.3.
+Option 3: Retire one transformer and reduce residual risk through network support 14

+5.4.
+Option 4: Network support to defer retirement and replacement 15

+5.5.
+Option 5: Replace all 22kV switchgear 15

+5.6.
+Option 6: Replace one transformer and 22kV switchgear 15

+5.7.
+Option 7: Replace two transformers and 22kV switchgear

+6. Economic assessment of the credible options

+6.1.
+Market benefit 17

+6.2.
+Methodology 18

+6.3.
+Key variables and assumptions 19

+6.4.
+Cost benefit analysis 20

+6.5.
+Preferred option 23

+6.6.
+Capital and operating costs of the preferred option 23

+7. Satis faction of the RIT-D 24

+Appe endix - Technical Characteristics 26

+Scope of works

+1. Executive summary

+AusNet is a regulated Victorian Distribution Network Service Provider (DNSP) that supplies electrical distribution services to more than 802,000 customers.
 Our electricity distribution network covers eastern rural Victoria and the fringe of the northern and eastern Melbourne metropolitan area.

-As expected by our customers and required by the various regulatory instruments that that we operate under, AusNet Services aims to maintain service levels at the lowest possible cost to our customers.
+As expected by our customers and required by the various regulatory instruments that we operate under, AusNet aims to maintain service levels at the lowest possible cost to our customers.
 To achieve this, we develop forward looking plans that aim to maximise the present value of economic benefit to all those who produce, consume and transport electricity in the National Electricity Market (NEM).

-Our planning approach includes the application of a probabilistic planning methodology, which means that some load cannot be supplied under rare but possible conditions, such as during extreme demand conditions or with a network element out of service.
-Where relevant, we also prepare, publish, and consult on a regulatory investment test for distribution (RIT-D), which further helps ensure all credible options to address an identified need are considered, and the best option is selected.
+Our planning approach includes the application of a probabilistic planning methodology, under which conditions often exist where some of the load cannot be supplied under rare but possible conditions, such as during extreme demand conditions or with a network element out of service.
+Where relevant, we also prepare, publish, and consult on a regulatory investment test for distribution (RIT-D), which further helps ensure all credible options are identified and considered, and the best option is selected.

-This Draft Project Assessment Report (DPAR) is the second stage of the RIT-D consultation process to address the existing and emerging service level constraints in the Bayswater Zone Substation (BWR) supply area.
-The DPAR follows our earlier publication of a notice of determination in accordance with clause 5.17.4(d) of the National Electricity Rules (the Rules), which explained that there are no credible non-network options that are capable of addressing the identified need at BWR.
+This Final Project Assessment Report (FPAR) is the final stage of the RIT-D in relation to address the existing and emerging service level constraints in the Bayswater Zone Substation (BWR) supply area.
+The FPAR follows our earlier publication of

+- a notice of determination in accordance with clause 5.17.4(d) of the National Electricity Rules (the Rules), which explained that there are no credible non-network options that could address the identified need. - the Draft Project Assessment Report (DPAR) in relation to this project, which presented cost benefit analysis and invited submissions from stakeholders.